jdrichardstech/online-shopper-complete/teach.md

 });
 ```

 204. Next create the cart.ejs page in views/main.
-Lookup code in file.
+Use https://bootsnipp.com/snippets/ZXKKD
 205. Test
 206. Now what if we want to remove an item from the cart?
 We will need a route to do that and to hook up the functionality of our button in the cart.ejs file
 207. Go to your cartRoutes.js file and add a post route for remove-item \*\*ABOVE PARAM post